churehill/VcsGutter/README.md

 Alternatively, you can configure the paths in settings as described below.

+Windows does not include a `diff` utility.
+A good open source option is the [GnuWin DiffUtils](http://gnuwin32.sourceforge.net/packages/diffutils.htm) package.

 ### Settings

 Settings are accessed via the <kbd>Preferences</kbd> > <kbd>Package Settings</kbd> > <kbd>VCS Gutter</kbd> menu.